 Competitors are encouraged to retweet, like, and share Solar District Cup social media posts and to promote content using approved hashtags (see below), @mentions, etc. in social media activities.
 Tagging @NREL and @ENERGY and using #SolarDistrictCup offers more mileage for your efforts.
-Please be sure to review the Solar District Cup Communications and Media Outreach Tips on HeroX.
+Please be sure to review our digital strategies.